cyclr/docs/pages/v2/05-application-connectors/information/leadmailbox-information.md

 {::options parse_block_html="true" /}
 <section class="card">

+## Post Leads method

-When the Post Leads method is called additionally you will need to provide the name of the Campaign to which the lead should be added.
-You can check these values by:
+When you call the Post Leads method, you need to provide the name of the Campaign you want to add the Lead to.

-From the LeadMailbox dashboard, click
+You can find these values from the LeadMailbox dashboard:
 1. ``Settings``
 2. ``Campaigns``
 3. [``The Name of your Campaign``]
 4. ``Show Post Url``

-This shows the values to be used for both the Account Name and the Campaign Name.
+This shows the values you can use for both the **Account Name** and the **Campaign Name**.

 </section>